 Many businesses, especially larger ones or those with well-staffed IT departments, may find they don’t need help with their migration from Windows 7.
 However, for smaller businesses that lack in-house IT talent, or businesses that have IT staff who can’t tackle the unwieldy Windows migration process with confidence, there are many benefits to hiring an external partner to help with your migration from Windows 7 to 10.

 A Windows expert can help you plan and execute a migration strategy that proactively addresses the unique characteristics of your network infrastructure and bring the upgrade to a successful conclusion on time and under budget.
 This is especially true when upgrading mission-critical systems, or in migration scenarios that require specialized knowledge, such as in regulated industries.
-A poorly executed migration in those scenarios can result in serious network downtime, lost productivity, and lost revenue.
+A poorly executed migration in those scenarios can result in serious network downtime, heightened cybersecurity risk, and lost revenue.

-To avoid these problems, consider hiring a technology partner like Complete Network to help you manage your Windows 10 migration.
-We can ensure the upgrade process causes as little service disruption as possible.
+To avoid these problems, consider hiring a veteran technology services firm like Complete Network to help you manage your Windows 10 migration.
+We can ensure the upgrade process causes as little disruption as possible.
 With decades of experience helping SMBs manage their technology needs, including operating system migrations, we’ve earned an unbeatable reputation for providing highly-reliable, high-value technology solutions to businesses in the Albany and Charlotte areas.

 If you’d like help planning and managing any aspect of your migration from Windows 7 to Windows 10, please contact us with any at [email protected], we’re always happy to help businesses operate with greater confidence and security!